こそ is a rather straightforward particle to understand, but its usage is a little tricky.

 Word Note: 身を投ずる ＝ 身を投じる.

-～ばこそ has become more literary, and it is usually not used by the younger generations.
+Grammar Note: ～ばこそ has become more literary, and it is usually not used by the younger generations.
 Inverting the sentences can cause grammatical problems.
 When ～からこそだ ends the sentence, it is often the case that こそ just gets dropped.
 Sometimes, keeping it can make the sentence sound unnatural, especially in the spoken language.
-Here, the particle needs formality to make it work.

 Examples with the format A｛から・ば｝こそB can be reworded to BのはA｛から・ば｝こそだ if the context is resultative, but in contradictory contexts, you cannot.
 However, when you can reword to BのはAからこそだ, A it is because A is expressing a positive cause/reason.
 Negative situations don't go.